hoangduytran/blender-manual/manual/grease_pencil/modifiers/introduction.rst

 With modifiers, you can perform many effects automatically that would otherwise be too tedious to do manually and without affecting the base geometry of your object.

+With :doc:`Geometry Nodes </modeling/geometry_nodes/index>`, it is possible to create custom Grease Pencil modifiers.

 They work by changing how an object is displayed and rendered, but not the geometry which you can edit directly.
 You can add several modifiers to a single object forming the modifier stack and *Apply* a modifier if you wish to make its changes permanent.